Cigars: Now & Zen

 The scene: You’re having a good time, sitting around the fire pit with your friends putting a dent in that tub of Arrogant Bastard.
 You’ve up’d the ante by taking a few shots of Don Julio and now you and your friends have just finished shredding the lyrics to Queen’s Bohemian Rhapsody.
 All of sudden, you say “hey, let’s grab a stogie” thinking to yourself, ‘this will be fun.’
 How exactly was this going to make the evening better?
 In my mind, by this time smoking a cigar was simply a way to extend the adventure without fully realizing that, like homemade French toast at Grandma’s, it would also manifest itself as a snapshot inextricably linked to a memorable evening shared with people you care about.
 Conceptually, sure, this is one of many ways cigars can enrich our lives, but at the time a subconscious one to me at best.
 So, two things helped bring the whole cigar mojo home: some simple, sage advice and some guy by the name of Litto Gomez.

 Kudos to those who have found ‘it’ and you know when it hits because you won’t look through your humidor like a kid in a candy store… it’s actually more like a wolf in a butcher shop.
 To those who haven’t, be patient.
 It will come.
 To those who don’t care, well, by all means continue converting oxygen to carbon dioxide.
-Regardless of where you are in the cigar continuum, when you bore the shit out of your friends, co-workers and loved ones talking about cigars – no, no, no…not like nerdy gamer types – do it in a very cool, Steve McQueen kinda way.
+Regardless of where you are in the cigar continuum, when you bore the shit out of your friends, co-workers and loved ones talking about cigars – no, no, no…not like nerdy gamer types, in a very cool, Steve McQueen kinda way – you know you’re on to something special.
 Yeah… we’ll go with that. –In Fumo Pax!